-- Providing outreach and education as a working group of energy experts, both public and private sector about how - o GESPC can accomplish infrastructure modernization that there are no public funds to support - o GESPC reduces energy consumption - o GESPC creates jobs - o GESPC helps achieve clean air quality goals - Working together in a public private partnership to identify barriers to the use of performance contracting and offer solutions to those barriers; - Recognize successful projects and help maintain case study libraries of project accomplishments and ongoing verification of savings achieved; - Offer workshops and training seminars to educate all market segments on the benefits of energy performance contracting; - Assist with and provide support of the development of state and local policies and procedures that enhance the widespread use of energy performance contracting; - Provide ongoing maintenance of a vibrant, interactive Chapter web page (on the national ESC website) with links to authorizing state laws, PowerPoint presentations, and their state's respective resources making it easy for prospective GESPC users to find and review.
+- Providing outreach and education as a working group of energy experts, both public and private sector about how - GESPC can accomplish infrastructure modernization that there are no public funds to support - GESPC reduces energy consumption - GESPC creates jobs - GESPC helps achieve clean air quality goals - GESPC can move projects forward that prepare for and recover from energy disruptions - Working together in a public private partnership to identify barriers to the use of performance contracting and offer solutions to those barriers; - Recognize successful projects and help maintain case study libraries of project accomplishments and ongoing verification of savings achieved; - Offer workshops and training seminars to educate all market segments on the benefits of energy performance contracting;

+- Assist with and provide support of the development of state and local policies and procedures that enhance the widespread use of energy performance contracting; - Provide ongoing maintenance of a vibrant, interactive Chapter web page (on the national ESC website) with links to authorizing state laws, PowerPoint presentations, and their state's respective resources making it easy for prospective GESPC users to find and review.
 Since circumstances vary from state to state, each Chapter should define its own purpose and chart a path of active engagement to fulfill that purpose.
 Chapters that have a clearly defined purpose and have undertaken a plan to address these issues -- by and large contribute to an increased uptake of GESPC in a state.